WikiPlagSS2018/plagcreator/README.md

 1. git clone https://github.com/WikiplagSS2018/plagcreator
 2. start main of PlagCreator_V2.py in IDE (IntelliJ IDEA recommended)

 Hint: functionality of PlagCreator_V2 is described in examples in it's main.
+Also in it's classes and methods documentation.

 ### Comparison